finance calculator

 FAQs

-Does this include taxes?
+Does this include taxes on gains or losses?

-What about FX conversion?
+What about FX conversion for foreign stocks?

-Can I use this for crypto?
+Can I use this for options, ETFs, or crypto?

-How do I handle multiple fills?
+How should I handle multiple tax lots or partial fills?

 Related calculators